dustin-archive/neato/README.md

 ### [Perceived performance increase](https://en.wikipedia.org/wiki/Perceived_performance)

-The main benifit to using neato is that you can increase perceived performance in your app.
-Neato organizes and dedups keys and values beforehand instead of after an action is triggered.
+The main benefit to using neato is that you can increase perceived performance in your app.
+Neato organizes and removes duplicate keys and values beforehand instead of after an action is triggered.
 Using `neato.merge` when fetching chunks of data combined with using `neato.values` or `neato.keys` to use that data will increase perceived performance.
 So while total computation time it may be longer, getting data from neato arrays is almost instant.

 ### Smaller data transfers

 Neato works best with data that has a fixed set of repeated keys and values.
-Neato organizes data and removes deuplicates.
-Any size reduction heavily relies on how repetative and how large your data is.
+Neato organizes data and removes duplicates.
+Any size reduction heavily relies on how repetitive and how large your data is.

 ## Usage